Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Conclusion

 \section{Conclusion}

-We have developed a $^{10}\mathrm{B}$-based GEM neutron detector featuring a $^{10}\mathrm{B}_4\mathrm{C}$-coated cathode and a 256-channel orthogonal strip readout system.
-The detector performance was evaluated at the HANARO Bio-REF cold neutron beamline, where it demonstrated stable operation with a distinct, beam-correlated neutron signal in the boron-coated configuration.
+We have developed and characterized a \({}^{10}\mathrm{B}\)-based double-GEM neutron detector featuring a \({}^{10}\mathrm{B}_{4}\mathrm{C}\)-coated cathode and an orthogonal strip readout with 256 strips per coordinate, corresponding to 512 readout channels in total.
+The detector was tested at the HANARO Bio-REF cold-neutron beamline and demonstrated a clear beam-correlated neutron signal in the boron-coated configuration.

-Using a calibrated Ce:LiCAF reference detector, the absolute neutron detection efficiency was measured to be \qty[separate-uncertainty = true, multi-part-units = single]{8.69 \pm 0.20}{\%} for \qty{4.03}{meV} cold neutrons.
-In addition, spatial resolution tests performed with a Cd hole mask yielded a spatial resolution of approximately \qty{700}{\micro\meter}.
-These results validate the feasibility of BGEM technology as a practical, $^3\mathrm{He}$-free solution for cold neutron beamline applications.
+The absolute cold-neutron detection efficiency was measured to be \(\epsilon_{\mathrm{BGEM}} = (8.69 \pm 0.20)\%~\mathrm{(stat.)}\) for \qty{4.03}{meV} neutrons.
+Cd-mask imaging yielded a Gaussian-equivalent edge-spread width of $\sigma = 555 \oplus 102~\mathrm{\mu m}$, which characterizes the reconstructed system-level image sharpness under the present beam and analysis conditions.
+This work provides a practical cold-neutron benchmark for a full-strip APV25-based single-converter BGEM architecture.
+The results provide a reference point for future optimization of converter thickness, drift geometry, and readout strategy for neutron beam-monitoring and imaging applications.